Approaches to Conflict-free Replicated Data Types: State-based CRDTs

 State-based CRDTs are less prone to have trivial implementations, namely under the presence of non-idempotent operations.
 This precludes even seemingly trivial data types, such as counters, from having correspondingly trivial state-based CRDTs.

 A powerful strategy in concurrent programming is the single writer principle.
-It amounts to each variable being only updated by a single process, has long been used to obtain elegant designs, such as the Bakery algorithm~\cite{DBLP:journals/cacm/Lamport74a}, and is specially relevant to the design of state-based CRDTs~\cite{DBLP:conf/ecoop/EnesAB17}: \begin{itemize} \item the state is partitioned in several parts; \item each node updates a part dedicated exclusively to itself; \item the state is joined by joining respective parts. \end{itemize}
+It amounts to each variable being only updated by a single process, has long been used to obtain elegant designs, such as the Bakery algorithm~\cite{DBLP:journals/cacm/Lamport74a}, and is specially relevant to the design of state-based CRDTs~\cite{DBLP:conf/ecoop/EnesAB17}: \begin{itemize} \item the state is partitioned in several parts; \item each replica updates a part dedicated exclusively to itself; \item the state is joined by joining respective parts. \end{itemize}

-Unique node identifiers can be used to partition the state, which becomes a map from ids to parts.
-This technique is behind the well known version vectors~\cite{DBLP:journals/tse/ParkerPRSWWCEKK83}.
-CRDTs that use node ids in the state can be called \emph{named CRDTs}.
+Unique replica identifiers can be used to partition the state, which becomes a map from ids to parts.
+CRDTs that use replica ids in the state can be called \emph{named CRDTs}.

 \topic{State-based GCounter}